 What are the benefits of participating in an audit?

-The safety and function of your solar system is of paramount importance to you as a homeowner, and to us in the Solar Homes Program.
-By participating in an audit, you can be assured that your system has been installed to the highest standards of quality and safety, with auditors looking at:
+The safety and function of your solar system is of paramount importance to you as a home or small business owner, and to us at Solar Victoria.
+By participating in an audit, you can be assured that your system has been installed to the highest standards of quality and safety.

-- Ensuring installed products are covered by manufacturer warranties
+- Approved products are installed and are covered by manufacturer warranties,

-- Ensuring solar PV systems have been designed appropriately with correct sizing, aspect and shading tolerances, and that they are operating as expected
+- Solar PV systems have been designed appropriately with correct sizing, aspect and shading tolerances, and that they are operating as expected

-- Checking that installers’ accreditations, licences and required installation documentation are correct
+- Installers’ accreditations, licences and required installation documentation are correct.

 Am I required to take part in an audit?